College football teams with the most NFL draft picks since 2000

-Since the turn of the century, 5,095 players have been drafted into the NFL.
-Another 255 will join the ranks this week during the 2020 NFL Draft.
+Since the turn of the century, 5,350 players have been drafted into the NFL.
+LSU led the way with 14 draft picks followed by Michigan and Ohio State with 10 each.

-No school can claim more of those players than Ohio State.
-Through the 2019 draft, the Buckeyes have seen 131 of their players taken in the NFL Draft, accounting for 2.6 percent of all drafted players since 2000 — more than any other college.
+Since 2000, no team can claim more of those players than the Buckeyes.
+Through the 2020 draft, Ohio State has seen 141 of their players taken in the NFL Draft, accounting for 2.6 percent of all drafted players since 2000 — more than any other college.

 RECAP: Colleges, conferences with most 2019 draft picks in the first round